Painting holiday in Sri Lanka

 Description of Painting holiday in Sri Lanka

-Focusing on just one small part of Sri Lanka, the area around the historic port city of Negombo on the west coast of the teardrop-shaped island, this painting and sketching holiday offers a delightful introduction to Sri Lanka’s landscapes, culture and history.
+Focusing on some of the country's most beautiful beaches on the south west coast around Bentota, and the wonderfully atmospheric hill country inland, this painting and sketching holiday in Sri Lanka offers a delightful introduction to its landscapes, culture and history.

 With a welcoming and accomplished landscape artist acting as your guide and tutor, explore this beautiful region with paints, pastels and pencils to hand.
 Small group trips operate in November and February, avoiding Sri Lanka’s monsoons, and catching gloriously sunny weather with little humidity.